 10.8 The Fees are non-refundable.
 To the maximum extent permitted by law, there will be no refunds or credits for any unused Licence (or part thereof).

 10.9 You agree that your Subscription will automatically renew at the end of the then-current Term, for:

 a) where no renewal period is set out on the Site (including any order forms), a period equivalent to the prior Term of your Subscription; and

 b) where there is a renewal period set out on the Site (including any order forms), that period, unless you give us notice prior to the end of the current Term.

 10.10 We reserve the right to increase our Fee once per annum:

-a) by no more than the Consumer Price Index (or equivalent) plus 5%; or
+a) by no more than the Consumer Price Index (or equivalent) plus 5% with at least 60 days’ written notice to you; or

-b) by reasonable amounts necessary to cover any unforeseen significant increases in the costs of third party suppliers we use to provide the Desktop Services to you, by 30 days’ written notice to you.
+b) by reasonable amounts necessary to cover any unforeseen significant increases in the costs of third party suppliers we use to provide any of our Services to you with as much notice to you as possible.

 11 Privacy and Communication